CME Course on Developmental Neuropathology, Amsterdam, 27-29 June 2018

 *You are a member of Euro-CNS 1) if you are a member of an Euro-CNS affiliated Neuropathology Society in Europe or 2) if you are an individual member of Euro-CNS.
 Member benefits such as reduced registration fees are valid only for members who paid their dues.
 Dues payment may not be more than one year behind.

 Candidates should be under 35 years of age and member of Euro-CNS.
 The grant application deadline is 7 May 2018.
-No applications will be accepted after this date.
+The grant (550 Euro) will be deducted from your registration fee.
 If you apply for a grant – please indicate this in the online registration form.
 There are no separate grant application forms.

 Travel grants International Society of Neuropathology